Well done introduction to real estate technology. Thank you

 Residential Property Tech is all the digital products developed by real estate tech companies to facilitate the way people own or rent apartments and houses, e.g., short-term rental platforms, like AirBnB or Lyric).

 The landscape of Residential Property Tech is defined by:

-CRETech is short for Commercial Real Estate (CRE) technology or commercial property technology.
-This realm of Proptech Real Estate covers all the innovative tools companies and individual CRE professionals use to efficiently run, search, rent, and sell office, industrial, and retail property assets.
-The brightest illustrations of CRETech in action are marketplaces for brokers like LoopNet and Biprox.
+CRE Proptech stands for Commercial Real Estate technology and means the use of all the innovative tools companies and individual CRE professionals use to efficiently run, search, rent, and sell office, industrial, and retail property assets.
+The brightest illustrations of this realm of Proptech real estate in action are marketplaces for brokers like LoopNet and Biprox.

 The CRETech space is shaped by:

 So, whereas Residential Proptech is solely focused on smart property solutions for families and individuals, CRETech is all about driving efficiency in commercial property management.